57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 ## Detailed Analysis of CU Limitations

-Having introduced the various resource limitations in Solana, let's now focus on the CU limitations.
+Having introduced the various resource limitations in Solana, let's now focus on CU limitations.
 As mentioned earlier, CU is the smallest unit used to measure the computational resources consumed during transaction execution.
 Each transaction's CU consumption cannot exceed 1.2 million CUs.
-This concept might not be intuitive for developers new to Solana, so let's break it down with examples to understand CU consumption better.
+Since this concept might not be intuitive for developers new to Solana, we offer examples to help you understand CU consumption better.

 ### Displaying CU Consumption